 Nerve damage resulting from a car accident can not only cause extreme physical pain but can also leave the victim temporarily or even permanently disabled.
-Proving nerve damage after an accident presents unique challenges when pursuing a settlement, and as such it’s important to know what to expect.
+Proving nerve damage after an accident presents unique challenges when pursuing a settlement, so it’s important to know what to expect.

 to find a John Foy office near you

-- Loss of enjoyment in life
+- Loss of enjoyment of life

 - Emotional distress

 - Mood swings